Halliburton Company (HAL) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for HAL is $47.04, which is $7.23 above the current market price.
-The public float for HAL is 895.13M, and currently, shorts hold a 2.90% of that float.
-The average trading volume for HAL on September 05, 2023 was 8.26M shares.
+The average price recommended by analysts for Halliburton Company (HAL) is $47.04, which is $5.76 above the current market price.
+The public float for HAL is 895.13M and currently, short sellers hold a 2.90% of that float.
+On September 11, 2023, HAL’s average trading volume was 7.97M shares.

 HAL’s Market Performance

-HAL’s stock has seen a 4.35% increase for the week, with a 0.30% rise in the past month and a 25.82% gain in the past quarter.
-The volatility ratio for the week is 1.71%, and the volatility levels for the past 30 days are at 2.21% for Halliburton Company The simple moving average for the last 20 days is 1.31% for HAL’s stock, with a simple moving average of 11.83% for the last 200 days.
+HAL’s stock has seen a 6.89% increase for the week, with a 2.03% rise in the past month and a 28.40% gain in the past quarter.
+The volatility ratio for the week is 1.77%, and the volatility levels for the past 30 days are at 2.03% for Halliburton Company The simple moving average for the past 20 days is 4.64% for HAL’s stock, with a 15.79% simple moving average for the past 200 days.

 Analysts’ Opinion of HAL